 The biggest and most important difference is that a personal injury claim is based on fault and a workers’ compensation case is not.
 In order to recover damages against someone for a car accident, a slip and fall, or indeed any type of negligence claim, the other person must be negligent, meaning that he/she must have done something wrong.

-Another difference between a workers’ comp claim and a personal injury claim is that the latter are not limited to any specific set of people (i.e. workers).
+Another difference between a workers’ comp claim and a personal injury claim is that the latter is not limited to any specific set of people (i.e. workers).
 In fact, anyone who is injured due to the negligence of another is eligible to file a personal injury lawsuit, including workers.
-But in order for an injured worker to recover damages through this more broad route, they must be able to prove that another person or party was at fault or negligent, and caused the injuries.
+But in order for an injured worker to recover damages through this more broad route, they must be able to prove that another person or party was at fault or negligent and caused the injuries.

 Unlike workers’ comp damages, personal injury damages are compensatory, which can include medical expenses, lost wages, loss of future earning capacity, and damages for pain and suffering resulting from the injury.